valleyofdoom/PC-Tuning/README.md

 > [!CAUTION]
 > 📊 DO NOT blindly follow the recommendations in this section.
 DO benchmark the specified changes to ensure they result in positive performance scaling, as every system behaves differently and changes could unintentionally degrade performance ([instructions](#3-benchmarking)).

-Disabling Spectre and Meltdown is an age old trick familiar amongst many individuals however with newer platforms and system architecture, there may be a performance regression ([1](https://www.phoronix.com/review/amd-zen4-spectrev2)).
+Disabling Spectre and Meltdown is an age-old trick familiar amongst many individuals however with newer platforms and system architecture, there may be a performance regression ([1](https://www.phoronix.com/review/amd-zen4-spectrev2)).
 For this reason, extensive tests should be carried out to determine how performance is impacted and whether performance scales positively, negatively or not at all.
 Its state can be manipulated with the [InSpectre](https://www.grc.com/inspectre.htm) tool.

 - AMD is unaffected by Meltdown